 Waiau River Estate is among New Zealand’s highest altitude vineyards at 297m above sea level, in a unique environment surrounded by high country farms and snow-capped mountains.
 Waiau River Estate is the first vineyard planted in this exciting new wine region, with our grapes grown on old alluvial terraces of the Waiau River.

-Our small family owned estate is situated on the banks of the Waiau River, with stunning views up the Waiau Gorge towards Hanmer Springs with the majestic vista of MAUKURATAWHAI which forms part of the southern alps.
+Our small family owned estate is situated on the banks of the Waiau River, with stunning views up the Waiau Gorge towards Hanmer Springs, including a majestic vista of Maukuratawhai which forms part of the Southern Alps.